Why do you we have to watch our blood sugar level? What’s the big deal about it?

 Furthermore, eating fat will keep your blood sugar levels even.
 It will also keep you satisfied and tell your body you are safe.
 Therefore, eating healthy fats is the best solution to maintain a normal blood sugar level.

-What are example of healthy fats?
+What are examples of healthy fats?

 Well, you can start with no trans-fats or GMO like Canola (organic is fine though).
 Use fats such as organic butter, coconut oil, avocados, olive oil, sesame oil or grapeseed oil.